 5. Applications in respect of money etc. and notice thereof

-(1) No summons relating to the money or securities paid into court under the said Act shall be issued unless the applicant has named therein an address for service of any summons, or notice of proceeding or order relating to the moneys or securities or the dividends thereof.
+(1) A summons relating to money or securities paid into court under the said Act or the dividends of them must, in accordance with Order 71A, state —

+(a) the applicant’s geographical address; and

+(b) the applicant’s service details.

 (2) Any application in respect of money or securities paid into court under the said Act must, unless otherwise directed by the Court, be served on the trustee, and on the person named in his affidavit as interested in or entitled to the same, and on such other persons as the Court may direct.

+[Rule 5 amended in Gazette 21 Feb 2007 p.
+564.]

 Order 62A 8 — Mortgage actions

 [Heading inserted in Gazette 10 Jan 1975 p.
 51.]